romland/singlefile-api-docker/README.md

-# SingleGile API in Docker
+# SingleFile API in Docker
 SingleFile web API in a Docker container.

 I have merely tweaked things to get them to work in 2024.